 Andy Griffiths is a newsletter fanatic!
 Fascinated by business, journalism, copywriting, marketing and investment, he brings them all together through newsletters.
 Andy has worked hands-on in the industry for 25+ years, having founded and managed 3 newsletter businesses and launched or acquired 20+ others.
 He recently launched yet another newsletter, this time sharing the winning formulas for engagement and revenue generation through (you guessed it) newsletters!
 This article was originally published within this newsletter, The Champion Newsletters.
 Find out more and sign up here.

 You probably already knew that Morning Brew is a newsletter industry superstar, growing to 4 million subscribers in six years.
-This week’s newsletter is a case study analysis of the 3 best practices behind their growth.

 Featured Newsletter: Morning Brew

 Purpose: To inform and entertain readers, covering the latest news from Wall St to Silicon Valley.
 “Informative, witty, and everything you need to start your day.”